William Beckford (politician): Domestic life

 In 1744 Beckford bought an estate at Fonthill Gifford, near Salisbury, Wiltshire.
 He made substantial improvements to the property but it was largely destroyed by fire in 1755.
 "I have an odd fifty thousand pounds in a drawer: I will build it up again," Beckford promptly declared, and rebuilt it as Fonthill Splendens.

 On 8 June 1756, aged 47, he married Maria Marsh, daughter of the Hon.
 George Hamilton.
 His only child by this marriage was William Thomas Beckford.
 Beckford also had eight children born out of wedlock who were left legacies in his will.

 From 1751 until his death, his London residence was at 22 Soho Square, which became the centre of his political activities.

 Political life

 He became an alderman in 1752, a Sheriff of London in 1756 and was then elected Lord Mayor of London first in 1762 and again in 1769.
 He was returned as Member of Parliament (MP) for the City of London in 1754.
 As a rich patron, he used his 'interest' in favour of William Pitt the Elder, sponsoring and encouraging his political rise, supporting the Whig cause in general and the West Indies sugar industry (from which his fortune came) in particular.

+In 1753 Beckford’s Bedfordite allies helped to finance the opposition weekly The Protester, edited by James Ralph; Bedford’s secretary Richard Rigby praised the opening number as “an extremely good preface to a political paper.”

 In September 1758 he wrote to Pitt advising him on the advisability of attacking the French colony of Martinique: